s-rostami/jenkins-pipeline-AWS-nodeserver/README.md

  - add ssm policy to the role

  - ssh connect to the instance and install awscli and then check the cli with "aws configure"
+ - update the policies of the ec2 role and add cloudformation and s3 policies
+ - Jenkinsfile: aws cli commands for creation of the stack needs to be defined in this file.